litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 because you would have to use a `Vec` here, which has *all the safeguards* to not overflow.
 Arrays are *not possible* here as their size has to be known at compile time.
+- The size of each numeric type (except `usize`) *is obvious* to the developper and *doesn't change* across platforms, this is by itself a great protection as long as we pay attention to the types we use. (`let size: i32` is not a good practise at all.)

 This kinds of issues can **definitly happend** in Rust if you use `as` castings all the time, and even if the memory size of variable is much more simple in